tstih/idp/README.md

  Matej Horvat for kindly sharing technical details about his emulator and functioning of a Partner, and complex code samples.

- Miha Grcar for keeping a Partner Revival Slack and sharing his findings.
+ Miha Grcar for keeping a Partner Revival Slack and sharing his findings there.

 Cheers,
 Tomaz Stih